wur-bioinformatics/introduction-to-bioinformatics/week1.md

 α-helices and β-sheets are stablized by hydrogen bonds between the backbone of proteins, i.e., the side chains are not involved.
 The hydrogen bonds form between the oxygen atom in the C group in one amino acid and the hydrogen in the N group.
-Black = carbon, White = hydrogen, Blue = nitrogen, and Red = oxygen.
+Black = carbon, white = hydrogen, blue = nitrogen, and red = oxygen.
 Credits: Rao, A., Tag, A. Ryan, K. and Fletcher, S. Department of Biology, Texas A&M University.
 :::
-%#% Figure secstructure is credited but the image is not found on a specific webpage. - Similar to Pearson imagery (Campbell Biology 11th edition Figure 5.18).
+%#% Figure secstructure is credited but the image is not found on a specific webpage.
+Is showing credits enough? - Similar to Pearson imagery (Campbell Biology 11th edition Figure 5.18).
 **Turns** are short secondary structure elements that are stabilized by hydrogen bonds between amino acids that are 1 to 5 peptide bonds away.
 The most common form are β-turns, which connect antiparallel β-strands.